tldr-pages/tldr/pages/common/fping.md

 `fping {{-a|--alive}} {{-g|--generate}} {{192.168.1.0/24}}`

-- List alive hosts within a subnet generated from an IP range and prune the "Host Unreachable" messages:
+- List alive hosts within a subnet generated from an IP range and prune per-probe results:

 `fping {{-q|--quiet}} {{-a|--alive}} {{-g|--generate}} {{192.168.1.1}} {{192.168.1.254}}`